 Prevention is key reducing your risk of colon cancer, particularly removing polyps that are precursors to cancer during routine colonoscopies.
 In addition, we remind patients to be mindful about their digestive health by eating a diet high in fiber and low in animal fat and losing weight, if necessary.
 Avoiding tobacco products can reduce the risk of colon cancer significantly.

 A proactive approach to lifestyle changes and remembering to schedule a colonoscopy can have a significant impact on your colon health, but also your overall health.

 Colon Cancer Screening Guidelines

 Colon cancer screening guidelines have changed as scientists learn more about populations at risk for the disease.
 Current guidelines recommend starting colonoscopies at age 45 for most adults.

 For those with a first-degree family member having been diagnosed with colon cancer or advanced, large polyps, colonoscopies should start at age 40.
 This is particularly important for people with parents or siblings who have had colon cancer.
 Colon cancer under the age of 40 is increasing in numbers, so it is important to be mindful of your digestive health.
-No matter what age, if you have abnormal symptoms such as unexplained rectal bleeding, talk with your GI doctor about colon cancer screening.
+No matter what age, if you have abnormal symptoms such as unexplained rectal bleeding, talk with your primary care provider about colon cancer screening.